aashimajaiswal/FCC-GenAI/Notes/OpenAIPromptEng.md

-# OpenAI Notes
+# OpenAI and Prompt Engineering Notes

-Notes on theory and projects from 5:12:14 to 7:12:54.
+Notes on theory and projects from 5:12:14 to 7:42:49.

 ## Introduction to OpenAI
 - Access via Open AI website > API Platform.
 Currently paid $5.